CameronWDavis/C-Programs/README.md

 # commandline
 This is used to show off a command line tool in C the main purpose of this is to translate windows commands to unix

+# hangman
+This was a simple project made with C++ for fun that is just the classic and enjoyable hangman game